gauravsc/gauravsc.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I'm a Scientist at Amazon.
-Prior to that, I've a PhD in NLP from <a href="https://www.ucl.ac.uk/">University College London</a>, supervised by Prof. <a href="http://www0.cs.ucl.ac.uk/staff/J.Shawe-Taylor/">John Shawe-Taylor</a>.
-My research was focussed on information extraction from unstructured text using deep learning, mainly under constraints of scarce training data.
-Simultaneously, I was also working on speeding up convergence in training deep neural networks, improving generalization, and their robustness to adversarial noise.
+Currently, I'm working as a Scientist for Amazon.
+Prior to that, I've got a PhD in NLP supervised by Prof. <a href="http://www0.cs.ucl.ac.uk/staff/J.Shawe-Taylor/">John Shawe-Taylor</a> from University College London.
+In PhD my research was focussed on information extraction from unstructured text using deep learning, mainly under constraints of scarce training data.
+Simultaneously, I also worked on speeding up convergence, improving generalization, and robustness, in deep neural networks.

 Recent
 ------
-I was trying to co-found a company at Entrepeneur First (<a href="https://www.joinef.com">joinef.com</a>) for a few months before joining Amazon as an Applied Scientist in the Alexa team.
-Previously, I co-founded an artificial intelligence for scientific discovery company working out of Cambridge University's (JBS) startup accelerator.
+I'm currently working as an applied scientist in the alexa team.
+Before that I was trying to co-found a company at Entrepeneur First (<a href="https://www.joinef.com">joinef.com</a>) for a few months.
+In the last year of my PhD I co-founded an artificial intelligence for scientific discovery company working out of Cambridge University's (JBS) startup accelerator.

 Work Experience
 ------